ThisIs-RJP/Operating-Systems-Notes/Operating Systems/Main Memory.md

 # Address Binding

+- Address binding in operating systems refers to the process of associating a logical address (also known as a virtual address) with a physical address in memory.
+	- Address binding is all about making sure that your program knows where everything is located in memory so that it can run smoothly and efficiently,

 - Programs on disk, ready to be brought into memory to execute from an **input queue**
 - Addresses represented in different ways at different stages of a program's life
 	- Source code addresses usually symbolic